Beverly Hills, California: 21st century

-In 2001, LACMTA then proposed a bus rapid transit route down Santa Monica Blvd., but this was also opposed by the city and never built.
+In 2001, LACMTA proposed a bus rapid transit route down Santa Monica Boulevard, but this was opposed by the city and never built.
 This stretch of road is served by less efficient Metro Rapid buses using pre-existing roadways.
 By 2010, traffic in Beverly Hills and surrounding areas had deteriorated enough that the city's habitual opposition had largely turned to support for subways within the city limits.
-As part of the Westside Subway Extension project, the D Line of the LA Metro Rail was intended in 2013 to be extended through Beverly Hills, adding two underground stations at Wilshire/La Cienega and Wilshire/Rodeo by the 2020s.
+As part of the D Line Extension project, the D Line of the Los Angeles Metro Rail was intended in 2013 to be extended through Beverly Hills, adding two underground stations at Wilshire/La Cienega and Beverly Drive by the 2020s.

 The city of Beverly Hills widely opposed Proposition 8, the 2008 ballot measure which repealed legal recognition of same-sex marriages.
 The proposition narrowly passed statewide, but in Beverly Hills, only 34% voted in favor, and 66% voted against it.

 In the midst of the 2015 drought, Beverly Hills was found to be one of the largest water consumers in California.
 As a result, it was asked by the state to reduce consumption by 36%, prompting many residents to replace their lawns with native plants.
 Meanwhile, the city government replaced the grass in front of the City Hall with Mexican sage.

 In September 2015, the City of Beverly Hills signed an agreement with Israel to work together on water use as well as "cybersecurity, public health, emergency services, disaster preparedness, public safety, counterterrorism and art and culture".

 In July 2016, the City of Beverly Hills received the Livability Award from the United States Conference of Mayors for its Ambassador Program, which takes care of the city's homeless population.

 The Beverly Hills Community Dog Park was dedicated on September 6, 2016.

+In 2024, the California Attorney General held Beverly Hills accountable for preventing reproductive health clinic from opening, failing to protect California's Constitutional Right to Abortion.

 Geography

 Beverly Hills and the neighboring city of West Hollywood are together entirely surrounded by the city of Los Angeles.
-Beverly Hills is bordered on the northwest by the Los Angeles neighborhood of Bel-Air and the Santa Monica Mountains, on the east by West Hollywood, the Carthay neighborhood of Los Angeles, and the Fairfax District of Los Angeles, and on the south by the Beverlywood neighborhood of Los Angeles.
+Beverly Hills is bordered on the northwest by the Los Angeles neighborhood of Bel Air and the Santa Monica Mountains, on the east by West Hollywood, the Carthay neighborhood of Los Angeles, and the Fairfax District of Los Angeles, and on the south by the Beverlywood neighborhood of Los Angeles.
 The area's "Platinum Triangle" is formed by the city of Beverly Hills and the Los Angeles neighborhoods of Bel Air and Holmby Hills.

-The ZIP codes for Beverly Hills are 90209, 90210, 90211, 90212 and 90213.
+The ZIP codes for Beverly Hills are 90209 (P.O. boxes only), 90210, 90211, 90212, and 90213 (P.O. boxes only).

 Areas

 The Flats

 Most residents live in the "flats" of Beverly Hills, which is a relatively flat area that slopes away from the hills, and includes all of Beverly Hills south of Sunset Boulevard and north of Santa Monica Boulevard.
+This area includes Wallis Annenberg Center for the Performing Arts.